Ada-Developers-Academy/daily-curriculum/week07/resources/betsy.md

 group members involvment.

 - Pick a "driver" for white boarding.
+- Lead stand up meetings
 - Keep quick notes of each individuals daily stand-up responses.
+- Manage Trello: Ensure that each member of the team is assigned appropriate tasks, based on:
+    - Background (lack of experience & variety takes priority)
+    - Desire
+    - Ability (use pairs if an individual doesn't feel confident leading, less experienced individual always drives)
 - At the end of the leader cycle, send bookis an email report including each members:
     - Stand up notes
     - A list of Trello stories completed